-The article summarizes the existing research on the phenomenon of homelessness.
+The article summarizes existing research on homelessness.
 And it highlights the limitations of current policies and how a universal basic income could help address them.

-"Evidence shows that our current responses to homelessness are failing.
-We are investing more and more money in homeless services and yet, overall, the number of homeless continues to rise," says Dr. Clarke.
+“The evidence shows that our current responses to homelessness are failing.
+We invest more and more money in homelessness services and yet, overall, the number of homeless people continues to increase,” says Dr Clarke.

 What do you need to do?

 The general trend shows us that something different absolutely needs to be done in our approach to the problem.
 A universal basic income policy could be part of a new and more effective solution.
 It could help address some of the structural issues that lead to homelessness.

 UBI, Universal Basic Income (or Universal Basic Income) it is a periodic cash payment that is provided unconditionally to all members of society, without qualifications and regardless of their conditions.
 It is a political idea that is gaining ground internationally in response to worsening socioeconomic insecurity, and several projects have been implemented in the last five years.